rfairley/ostree/docs/CONTRIBUTING.md

 make && \
 make install
 ```
-4. `make install` will install OSTree in the default location in the guest OS.
+4. `make install` will install OSTree in the default location of the guest OS.

 ### [Testing in a Virtual Machine](#test-in-vm)

 See this guide on creating an [Atomic Host Vagrant VM](https://gist.github.com/Bubblemelon/bd9f3cf429d9e04be52f9987baed53c8).

 To test a build on the Atomic Host Vagrant VM, simply `scp -r <ostree binary location> vagrant@<ip-address>:~`.
-You can find the ip of a Vagrant VM by running `vagrant ssh-config` in the same directory as the `Vagrantfile`.
+You can find the IP address of a Vagrant VM by running `vagrant ssh-config` in the same directory as the `Vagrantfile`.

 Run `vagrant ssh` to login to the VM.
 To override the `Read-only file system` warning, run `ostree admin unlock`.
 Now replace the original OSTree binary with the new one by running `sudo mv ~/ostree /usr/bin/ostree`.

-If `which ostree` doesn't return an error then the `mv` was successful.
+If `which ostree` doesn't return an error then the `mv` command was successful.
 Test the new OSTree binary, by running the OSTree commands that you've changed.

 # Tutorial: Adding a basic builtin command to ostree